 MC Hammer was born as Stanley Kirk Burrell in Oakland, in 1962.
 He was one of nine children living out of a small home in the East Oakland projects.

-At the age of eleven he would hang out outside the stadium of the Oakland A’s.
+At the age of eleven, he would hang out outside the stadium of the Oakland A’s.
 Hammer would dance and sell baseballs he had found around the area.
 This got him the attention of the team owner, Charles Finley.
 Finley liked Hammer’s energy and gave him a job in the clubhouse.
-He was tasked with giving information to Finley, so many players referred to him as “Pipeline” .
+He had the task of giving information to Finley, so many players started calling him the “Pipeline.”

-Hammer started performing often after 3 years in the navy.
-He nearly garnered a record deal, but it fell through.
+Hammer started performing more often after 3 years in the navy.
+During that time, he nearly garnered a record deal, but it fell through.
 This gave him the urge to forge his own way forward.
-He approached some of the baseball players he knew, and received loans of $20,000 from both Dwayne Murphy and Mike Davis.
+He approached some of the baseball players he knew and received loans of $20,000 from both Dwayne Murphy and Mike Davis.
 This allowed him to start a record label called Bust It Productions.
 This led to another company named Bustin’ Records, making Hammer a CEO.

 At this time Hammer began facing some financial trouble due to overspending on his music videos a lawsuit by by Rick James for his very direct sampling of Super Freak on U Can’t Touch This, which was settled out of court.

-In 2010, Hammer got involved in the business of MMA.
+In 2010, Hammer started involving himself in the business of MMA.
 He started a management company named Alchemist Management.
 It manages around a dozen fighters.
 It has recently branched out into a clothing line as well.

 Hammer even tried to popularize a new search engine named WireDoo.
-It was meant to compete with Google and give even more intuitive search results, but it failed in beta testing.
+The plan was for it to compete with Google and give even more intuitive search results.
+Unfortunately, it was a failure in beta testing.

-Currently Hammer consults with over 10 companies on how to succeed in social media.
-He has always enjoyed tech, and has been involved in it since 1994.
-However what has brought him deeper into the tech industry is their acceptance of him despite his failures.
+Currently, MC Hammer consults with over 10 companies on how to succeed in social media.
+He has always enjoyed tech and has involved himself in it since 1994.
+However, what has brought him deeper into the tech industry is their acceptance of him despite his failures.
 When he went broke in the late 90s, most people wrote him off.
 The tech industry is not like that.
 They were willing to listen to him for his insights, even if he made some mistakes.
 Hammer is truly a man that shows you it isn’t about how many times you fall, it’s about how many times you have stood back up.